EpicGamesExt/raddebugger/README.md

 A few layers are built to be used completely independently from the rest of the codebase, as libraries in other codebases and projects.
 As such, these layers do not depend on any other layers in the codebase.
-The folders which contain these layers are prefixed with `lib_`, like `lib_rdi_format`.
+The folders which contain these layers are prefixed with `lib_`, like `lib_rdi`.

 A list of the layers in the codebase and their associated namespaces is below:
 - `async` (`ASYNC_`): Implements a system for asynchronous work to be queued and executed on a thread pool.
 - `base` (no namespace): Universal, codebase-wide constructs.
 Strings, math, memory allocators, helper macros, command-line parsing, and so on.
-Depends on no other codebase layers.
+Requires no other codebase layers.
-- `codeview` (`CV_`): Code for parsing and/or writing the CodeView format.
+- `codeview` (`CV_`): Code for parsing and writing the CodeView format.
-- `coff` (`COFF_`): Code for parsing and/or writing the COFF (Common Object File Format) file format.
+- `coff` (`COFF_`): Code for parsing and writing the COFF (Common Object File Format) file format.
 - `ctrl` (`CTRL_`): The debugger's "control system" layer.
 Implements asynchronous process control, stepping, and breakpoints for all attached processes.
 Runs in lockstep with attached processes.
 When it runs, attached processes are halted.
 When attached processes are running, it is halted.
   Driven by a debugger frontend on another thread.
-- `dasm_cache` (`DASM_`): An asynchronous disassembly decoder and cache.
-Users ask for disassembly for some data, with a particular architecture, and other various parameters, and threads implemented in this layer decode and cache the disassembly for that data with those parameters.
+- `dasm_cache` (`DASM_`): Asynchronous disassembly computation, and a cache to store asynchronously produced disassembly artifacts.
-- `dbgi` (`DI_`): An asynchronous debug info loader and cache.
-Loads debug info stored in the RDI format.
-Users ask for debug info for a particular path, and on separate threads, this layer loads the associated debug info file.
-If necessary, it will launch a separate conversion process to convert original debug info into the RDI format.
+- `dbgi` (`DI_`): Asynchronous debug info loading, and a cache for loaded debug info.
+Loads RAD Debug Info (RDI) files.
+Launches separate processes for on-demand conversion to the RDI format if necessary.
+Also provides various asynchronous operations for using debug information, like fuzzy searching across all records in loaded debug information.
 - `dbg_engine` (`D_`): Implements the core debugger system, without any graphical components.
-This contains top-level logic for things like stepping, launching, freezing threads, mid-run breakpoint addition, some caching layers, and so on.
+This contains top-level logic for things like stepping, launching, freezing threads, mid-run breakpoint addition, some caches, and so on.
 - `demon` (`DMN_`): An abstraction layer for local-machine, low-level process control.
 The abstraction is used to provide a common interface for process control on target platforms.
 Used to implement part of `ctrl`.